rodekruis/data-service-catalogue/docs/team/add-team-members.md

 - **Save** your changes.
 The user will be automatically added into the program team.

 !!! question "Can't find the user?"
-    If you can't find the user that you want to add to the program, they need to be <a href="../users/add-users.md">added to the 121 platform first</a>
+    If you can't find the user that you want to add to the program, they need to be [added to the 121 platform first](../users/add-users.md)

 !!! warning "This user is already a team member"
     If you get an error message **"This user is already a team member"**, they have already been added to the team.
-Do you want to change their roles?
-Follow the <a href="../team/edit-team-roles-program.md">instructions in this page.</a>
+Do you want to [change their roles](../team/edit-team-roles-program.md)?

 ___
 Need further assistance?
 Contact your dedicated Account Manager or reach our [support team via email](mailto:support@121.global).